 Depending on the system, we can find clarinets that have a C# key or modifications in the mechanics to improve the response of this key.

 Types of clarinet

-Clarinets can be classified according to the mechanical system and according to the tuning.
+Clarinets can be classified according to the mechanical system and tuning.

 Depending on the mechanical systems

-- Boehm: it is the most used system in Europe and was created by the flutist Theobald Boehm.
-It has a more open bore and the position of the holes is designed for acoustical advantage and not for the benefit of fingering.
-The mechanics of the keys facilitate fingering with large, normally open cymbals, as well as with a rectangular embouchure and a stopper for the instrument’s headstock.
+- Boehm: it's the most used system in Europe and was created by the flutist Theobald Boehm.
+It has a more open bore, and the position of the holes is designed for acoustical advantage and not for the benefit of fingering.
+The mechanics of the keys facilitate fingering with large, normally open cymbals, as well as with a rectangular embouchure and a stopper for the instrument's headstock.

 - Oehler: this is the system used in Germany.
 It incorporates a key for C# and a key for B flat.
 It also has three rings for the lower body system and an F-key that improves the instrument's resonance and ventilation.